NCAR/DART/models/wrf/readme.rst

 - wrf_state_variables

 The format for ``wrf_state_variables`` is an array of 5 strings:
-WRF output field, DART Quantity, WRF TYPE, 'UPDATE', and a numerical string 'XXX'.
+WRF output field, DART Quantity, WRF TYPE, 'UPDATE' or 'NO_COPY_BACK', and a numerical string 'XXX'.
 If XXX=999 the variable is part of all domains, otherwise it is limited to specific domains (e.g. '12' for domains 1 and 2, '13' for domains 1 and 3).
 For example: